Skip to Content

 Johnson emphasized that music is essential to the world, yet often, people overlook the countless hours dedicated to mastering the craft.
 He said Owens deserves to be recognized not only for his dedication to music but also for his unique gift of speaking to people through music, even if they don’t understand its mechanics.

 “That’s who he is, a really unique individual and musician.
-A lot of people who encounter him feel that — it’s almost undeniable,” John said.
+A lot of people who encounter him feel that — it’s almost undeniable,” Johnson said.
 “Soulful … especially in regards to music and as a human being.
 It’s soulfulness, it’s thoughtfulness, it’s intention … all those things are so strong and come across in what he gives.”

 The Heart Behind The Horn benefit concert.
 (Photo courtesy of The Austin Jazz Society, by Kim Yarborough)